-The Magic Is Real: Why Science Says You And Your Dog Love Each Other So Much
+The Magic Is Real: Why Science Says You And Your Dog Love Each Other S

 When mothers are bearing children, their bodies use the hormone oxytocin to control aspects of childbirth and lactation.
 Oxytocin is a chemical messenger of the brain, and is highly involved in aspects of the process of reproduction–from ‘bonding’ with a mate to the brain signaling labor and then stimulating breasts for a mother to nurse her child.

 Oxytocin is also responsible for bonding with people–in good and bad situations–and is often called the ‘love hormone’ because it certainly is evident in relationships, attachment, bonding and human growth and development.
 Science has shown over and over how oxytocin affects dogs; in both labor and delivery as well as situations where relying on their human is a necessary function.
 Additionally, researchers have found that dogs tend to appreciate the smiles humans have because of oxytocin.
 It’s powerful stuff!

 In humans, it’s even been found that simply petting dogs will raise oxytocin levels in humans and dogs (so when your pup comes over for a rub, give her one.
 She’s looking for love and you’re it!).

 And since oxytocin is what makes humans love each other so much, it’s no surprise that it’s also what makes us love dogs (and they love us) in very similar ways that we do humans.
 Sometimes more, ahem.

 Studies have looked at how simply interacting with your dog can increase the oxytocin level in both you and your dog–which is why you get so much pleasure and talk all that baby talk when they pull their puppy dog eyes on you.
 By the way, that baby talk also increases their oxytocin level, similarly to how it would with human babies, and that reinforces bonding, so goo-goo-gaga all you want.